 Medical Student Education

-Each year approximately 175 medical students from schools across the United States elect clinical rotations at the UT College of Medicine Chattanooga.
+Each year approximately 200 -225 different medical students from schools across the United States elect clinical rotations at the UT College of Medicine Chattanooga.
 Our primary clinical training site and affiliated hostpital is the Erlanger Health System.
 Medical students are considered part of the health care team and receive individualized attention from faculty.
-Many of our students remain in Chattanooga for residency training as a direct result of their elective rotations.
+Many of our students remain in Chattanooga for residency training as a direct result of their clinical rotations.

 The UT College of Medicine Chattanooga offers training to junior and senior medical students from the University of Tennessee, Memphis, as well as to senior medical students from other U.S. medical schools.
 UT students from Memphis are able to elect their entire clinical training in the last two years at any UT campus.
 Chattanooga offers all required rotations for junior and senior UT medical students.
 Junior students from Memphis are able to participate in required Core Clerkships (Family Medicine, Internal Medicine, OB/GYN, Pediatrics, Surgery, Ambulatory Medicine, Neurology, and Psychiatry).
 Students from Memphis may also elect other required rotations in Chattanooga: Medicine Specialties Clerkship, Surgical Subspecialties Clerkship, and the Patient Safety/Quality Improvement Clerkship.
 In addition, the Chattanooga campus offers about 40 additional specialty and subspecialty electives for seniors throughout the U.S.